caps-tum/autopin-plus/Configuration.md

     Type of the reported values (```MAX```, ```MIN``` or ```UNKNOWN```).
 This information can be used by control strategies to find out if bigger or smaller results are "better".

-## perfmon

-This monitor is based on the perfmon monitoring interface and thus requires the perfmon kernel patch.
-As perfmon uses ptrace, the process tracing feature of ```autopin+``` is not available when this monitor is used.

-The following options are available:

-  - ```<name>.event_type = <string>``` (no default)

-    A valid perfmon event type.

-The supported events depend on the hardware platform and can be determined with the perfmon utility.

 ## perf

 The ```perf``` monitor is based on the Linux Performance Counter subsystem which is part of newer kernel versions and does not require any kernel patches.